bossley9/dmenu/README.md

 > [dotfiles](https://github.com/bossley9/dotfiles).
 You can view the source
 > hosted by suckless [on their own git server](https://git.suckless.org/dmenu).

+## Please Read

+**This build of dmenu will no longer be maintained.
+After using dmenu for nearly a year, I have found it to be slightly less optimal and efficient compared to other fuzzy file finding programs (namely, `fzf` and `ripgrep`).
+As such, I have transitioned away from dmenu to use these alternative fuzzy finders in my dotfiles.
+This build will remain publicly available.**

 ## Table of Contents
 1. [Installation](#installation)
 2. [Running](#running)